 SEO is a common buzzword these days; it stands Search Engine Optimization, and it means exactly what it says: optimizing a website so that it's found by search engines.
 Back in the early days of Google, SEO pretty much meant "go out and get people to link to your website."
 Now, it means so much more, and is a key ingredient in website design.

-For Excellent SEO Results - You Need Smart Website Design for Michigan Businesses
+For Excellent SEO Results - You Need Smart Website Design for Ann Arbor, Michigan Businesses

 The responsibility of promoting your website falls upon the shoulders of the internet marketer, and if there's one word to describe these professionals, it's tenacity.
 They write unique, keyword-oriented content for your products and services.
 They scour your existing content, making sure keywords are appropriately placed in urls, html meta data and body content.
 They make sure images are named appropriately and given detailed descriptions.
 They also toil beyond the bounds of the website itself, by managing social media platforms like Facebook and Twitter, writing blog posts, creating press releases and communicating with your business partners, contacts and cohorts in order to establish a profuse and thorough cyberspace "hub" that lures potential customers back to the source -- all the while monitoring the quality of your internet presence and planning improvements for the future.